 Detailed and accurate records will be made to include decisions, actions taken, and reasons for these.
-All records will be retained securely in a locked filing cabinet in the Headteacher's Office
+All records will be retained securely in the school office or on the headteacher's encrypted device in a confidential protected file.

 Initial Action